 Smoking chicken sausage at low temperatures

-If you are going to smoke this sausage at below 200F, similar to my smoked chicken sausage, don't forget to incorporate Cure #1.
+If you are going to smoke this sausage below 200F, similar to my smoked chicken sausage, don't forget to incorporate Cure #1.
 For high-heat smoking, over 200F, use this recipe as is.

 Equipment requirements and options

 To make this sausage, you will need a meat grinder and a sausage stuffer.
-Most of us have meat grinders and those who make sausages have sausage stuffers.
+Most of us have meat grinders, and those who make sausages have sausage stuffers.
 I've been using a LEM meat grinder for many years and love it.
 It's built like a tank.
 I also have a 5lb sausage stuffer and a 20lb motorized LEM sausage stuffer.
 I highly recommend them.
 A 5lb sausage stuffer is all most of us will ever need for home sausage making.

 Cooking homemade chicken sausage

-As with any fresh sausage, it's best cooked quickly over high heat to ensure optimal browning and juiciness.
+Like any fresh sausage, it's best cooked quickly over high heat to ensure optimal browning and juiciness.
 I like this sausage grilled or broiled.
 If you own an Air Fryer, get them air-fried.
 Air-fried chicken sausage is fantastic with minimum mess and effort.
 Pan-fried, similar to my favorite pan-fried brats, is also a great cooking option for this sausage.

 Homemade Chicken Sausage